impbk2002/Hbm-s-Nuclear-Tech-GIT/README.md

 ## Installation Instructions

 Tired of waiting until the next version comes out?
 Here is a tutorial on how to compile the very newest version yourself:

 In this Fork, if you want to make changes by yourself with IDE you just Run `gradlew eclipse` on windows or `./gradlew eclipse` directly in the terminal where you extract these files.

 If you want to build mod, then run `gradlew build` or `./gradlew build` and check `/build/libs/`.

-You don't have to download forge 1.7.10 src or need to run `setupDecompWorkspace` or need to download extra files for lib, in this Fork.
+You don't have to download forge 1.7.10 src or need to run `setupDecompWorkspace` or need to download extra files for lib, at least in this Fork.

 ## Installation Instructions for a non-standard Workspace